 With better VWM tools built specifically for hardware teams we can address a lot more problems and achieve much faster projects.

-Typical project boards
+Typical visual management boards

 The most common form of VWM consists of sticky notes (stickies) on a white board or similar.
 The primary formats include Wall Gantts, 'Generic' Kanban boards, and 'Process-specific' Kanban boards.